iyyakuttiiyappan/Vision-Based-Flare-Dataset/README.md

 The dataset is suitable for multimodal sensor fusion, image-to-gas regression, synchronization studies, and technical validation of flare monitoring workflows.

-## Publication Plan

-This repository is for the dataset/data-descriptor paper.
-Benchmarking outputs and model-comparison experiments are intentionally kept in a separate package so they can support a later machine-learning benchmarking paper.

 ## Citation

-Update `CITATION.cff` with the final GitHub URL, dataset DOI, and paper DOI before making the repository public.

 ## License

-Repository code is prepared under the MIT License.
-Confirm the final dataset license with the institution before release; `docs/DATA_LICENSE_NOTICE.md` contains a suggested CC BY 4.0 wording for the dataset deposit.

-Generated for GitHub upload on 2026-05-31.